mageshwaran123/Lung_Cancer_DataAnalysis/README.md

 Save and Display the Plot: The pie charts are saved as 'distribution of lung cancer levels gender.png' and displayed using plt.show().

-# 3. Lifestyle and Lung Cancer: analysis of the relationship between three lifestyle factors (Smoking, Alcohol use, Obesity) and the risk of lung cancer using a dataset of cancer patient data.
+# 3. Lifestyle and Lung Cancer:
+Analysis of the relationship between three lifestyle factors (Smoking, Alcohol use, Obesity) and the risk of lung cancer using a dataset of cancer patient data.

 Import seaborn library: The code imports the seaborn library as sns.
 Seaborn is a Python data visualization library based on matplotlib that provides high-level interface for creating informative and attractive statistical graphics.